Al3zama1/swe-notes/CCNA/35 - SNMP (Simple Network Management Protocol).md

 NOTE: SNMP configuration isn't mentioned on the CCNA topics list, but could be useful.
 * Won't set up the NMS, but will set up the SNMP agent on a Cisco router.

-In this network, R1 is the managed device, and PC1 is the NMS, running an SNMP application.
+In this network, R1 is the managed device, and PC1 is the NMS.
 ![Network topology used to showcase SNMP configuration](./img3/SNMP-config-topology.png)

 ```